 Cortisol, a stress hormone released by the adrenal glands, is a glucocorticoid—gluco, meaning sugar.
 Cortisol provides the body with glucose by tapping into stored protein to bring blood sugar up.
 This gives the body a quick burst of energy and works great in the short term.

 Long term, it's linked to weight gain and insulin resistance.
 Cortisol shuts down digestion, hinders nutrient absorption, and even slows metabolism.
 Remember, cortisol brings up blood sugar, and when elevated long term, it persistently produces glucose, resulting in increased blood sugar levels.
 Stress is a real biatch.
+Research has suggested hunger hormones revs up during stressful times, causing us to over-eat and feel out of control.
+One study found stress increased in plasma ghrelin levels, a hunger hormone.

 What to do: Meditate, prioritize sleep (rest and repair), avoid eating when stressed, schedule some self-care, call a friend, practice deep breathing exercises and positive thinking, go for a walk… You have to find what works for you.